cbolz/summit-fy19/ansible-and-cloudforms-better-together/lab/index.md

     ![edit machine credentials](../../common/img/edit-machine-credentials.png)

-    ***Note:*** The edit icon only shows if you move the mouse pointer over the "Machine Credentials" text box.
+    :heavy_check_mark: ***NOTE*** The edit icon only shows if you move the mouse pointer over the "Machine Credentials" text box.

-    ***Important:*** Do not delete the element, only hide it!
+    :warning: ***WARNING*** Do not delete the element, only hide it!
 The element is still needed for some CloudForms internal logic and should not be removed.

 1. Click on ***Overridable Options*** and switch the ***Visible*** switch to "No"